CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 And now the `createCatDto` is carrying an extra `bark` property of dubious content because JavaScript doesn't care!  *TypeScript's type safety means nothing at runtime.*

 That's because the type information no longer exists at runtime and there's no enforcement of type which requires adding schema validators like [Zod](https://zod.dev/) or [Valibot](https://valibot.dev/) to actually check the incoming payload conforms to some shape.
-Of course we can add validations and schemas to prevent a `CreateCatDTO` from accepting a `CreateDogDTO` at runtime, but this is ***extra work.***  (In fact, you might be here exactly because you're fed up with this extra work to ensure the correctness and safety of your backend application!)
+Of course we can add validations and schemas to prevent a `CreateCatDto` from accepting a `CreateDogDto` at runtime, but this is ***extra work.***  (In fact, you might be here exactly because you're fed up with this extra work to ensure the correctness and safety of your backend application!)

 ::: tip If you are already using Nest.js...
 Then you will probably like [.NET controller web APIs](./intermediate/nest-vs-controller-api.md) which is conceptually similar with controllers, routes, middleware, and more.